 - Robert Gansemer's "Ruttin' Deere" took second in Norwalk to hold off the Rachners to qualify for his sixth Enderle but first since 2012.
 Update: Gansemer has declined, and so Chris Rachner and the "Long-Haul Harvester" will represent their home region after their rookie campaign.

 - By virtue of two perfect scores last October in Raleigh, Ronnie Strickland's "Another Outlaw" is already the invitee.

-- Ken Witt and "Mr. Yuk" are already in by virtue of a 59-point performance across Region V's two hooks.
+- Ken Witt and "Mr. Yuk" are in for a second appearance (also LSS) by virtue of a 59-point performance across Region V's two hooks.

 RN Super Farm

 - Findlay's finale was washed away by all-day storms, and that closed the book on the Capozzos' second straight qualifying season with "Cruel Intentions."
 After a slow start, the brothers finished with three wins, but all in Michigan.
 They'll be looking for a victory a little further south on September 14.